nitrotitan/Litely_URL_shortner/README.md

 A few examples of useful commands and/or tasks.

 ```

-$ #To install all requirements do
-$ pip install -r requirement.txt
-$ python manage.py # this will setup your migrations
-$ uvicorn your_app_name.main:app --reload  # this will run the app and also create a DB named 'shorter-url.db'
+$ # below line will run the app and also create a DB named 'shorter-url.db'
+$ uvicorn your_app_name.main:app --reload
 ```

 ## Deployment